5- and 6-membered rings: A natural orbital functional study: Results

-Finally, Fig. \ref{fig:Ecorr_cbslimit} presents a direct comparison of CBS-extrapolated correlation energies (in mEh) for the 12 rings obtained with GNOF, GNOFm, and CCSD(T).
-Both GNOF and its recent modification GNOFm provide very accurate descriptions of the five- and six-membered rings, as their traces lie close to and largely parallel with the CCSD(T) reference.
+Both GNOF and its recent modification GNOFm provide qualitatively good descriptions of the five- and six-membered rings, as their traces lie close to and largely parallel with the CCSD(T) reference.
 Notably, Fig. \ref{fig:Ecorr_cbslimit} also shows a quantitative improvement of GNOFm over GNOF, consistent with Lew-Yee and Piris.\cite{Lew-Yee2025b} More importantly, the figure demonstrates that NOFs recover dynamic-correlation effects across the entire family of correlation-consistent Dunning basis sets and for all systems considered, proving the robustness of the Global NOF approach.
-Unlike earlier approximations, these functionals incorporate dynamic correlation within the energy expression itself and therefore do not require perturbative corrections.
+Unlike earlier approximations, particularly among electron-pairing based NOFs described in section \ref{sec:theory}, these functionals incorporate dynamic correlation within the energy expression itself and therefore do not require perturbative corrections.

+Finally, in Table \ref{table2} we report root mean square deviations (in a.u.) from experimental data corresponding to non-zero molecular dipole moments.
+Results for each molecular system, method, and basis set, can be found in the Supplementary Information, as well as literature sources corresponding to experimental data.
+HF provides same errors for all studied basis sets.
+In fact, increasing the basis reduces representation error in HF, but it does not add correlation.
+Consequently, HF converges smoothly to the HF limit of dipole moments, which can differ from the correlated limit by a nearly basis-independent offset \cite{dip-hartreefock}.
+Previous studies \cite{Mitxelena2016} showed that dipole, quadrupole and octupole moments computed with electron-pairing-based NOFs compare with CCSD and MRSD-CI for small molecular systems.
+According to the results shown in Table \ref{table2}, both GNOF and GNOFm improve significantly HF dipole moments, and their errors reduce with increasing the basis set, particularly for GNOFm.